Del-Tab/hook-matching/README.md

  - handle max hook recursion level to avoid loops (there is a MAX macro, coordinates depend on it, but no control for now)
  - having a registry of already existing hook to avoid memory overuse and leaks
  - learn the English wordings for music stuff and translate it :)
- - clean up the code and make it easy to use
+ - clean up the code (again) and make it yet easier to use
  - guess which chord to play along with the played music
  - an engine to find better hook representation for a whole partition
  - implement a recycled memory pool to avoid malloc fragmentation